BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/gas.md

 `sensor.octopus_energy_gas_{{METER_SERIAL_NUMBER}}_{{MPRN_NUMBER}}_previous_accumulative_cost`

 The total cost for the previous available full day, including the standing charge.
+If for example data is available up to `01:00` of `2024-09-02`, then this sensor will report the cost between `2024-09-01T00:00:00Z` and `2024-09-02T00:00:00Z`.

+Due to limitation of HA entities, the data will be updated as a single record, which means the history of the sensor will not be broken down further than once a day.
+If you want the cost broken down into hourly chunks, you can use the statistic entities used for the [energy dashboard](../setup/energy_dashboard.md#previous-day-consumption).

 !!! info